42videobricks/42videobricks-php-client/docs/Api/WebhooksApi.md

 Add a new webhook

-Create a new webhook for notifications.
-Only one webhook is allowed per URL.
+Create a new webhook to configure notification.
+Only one hook per url

 ### Example